 4. Apply for a refinanced loan

-Once your preparation is complete, it’s time to apply.
+Once your preparation is complete, it’s time to see if you're prequalified.
 Some lenders let you apply in person or online and give you an answer within minutes.
 If you get approved, you may be given the option of receiving your funds by paper check or direct deposit.
 If your application gets denied, ask for specific reasons why.
 It can help to know how to improve your chances of getting a loan approved if you apply again in the future.

 5. Pay off your old loan and make sure it’s closed